-- Nonfluent primary progressive aphasia (PPA) -- (also called agrammatic PPA).
+- Nonfluent primary progressive aphasia (PPA).
+This is also called agrammatic PPA).
 People with this subtype have difficulty forming and speaking words because the brain has trouble planning and performing the facial muscle movements needed to produce speech.
 They often seem to have problems with grammar, such as leaving out words or mixing up words, effortful speech, and communicate with shorter, simpler, sometimes incomplete phrases.

-- Semantic variant PPA (also called temporal variant FTD or semantic dementia).
+- Semantic variant PPA.
+This is also called temporal variant FTD or semantic dementia.
 People with this subtype slowly lose their ability to understand the meanings of words, recognize everyday objects and familiar faces, and/or use common items.

 Who gets frontotemporal dementia (FTD)?

-Approximately 60 percent of people with frontotemporal dementia (FTD) are between the ages of 45 and 64.
-It is estimated that about 10 percent of dementia cases are the result of FTD.
+Approximately 60% of people with frontotemporal dementia (FTD) are between the ages of 45 and 64.
+It is estimated that about 10% of dementia cases are the result of FTD.
 Men and women are affected about equally.

 What causes frontotemporal dementia (FTD)?